RAPTOR: Practical Numerical Profiling of Scientific Applications: : a Floating-Point Profiling Tool

 \paragraph{Configurations} \tool{} can scope its transformation to three levels: function, file, and program; and it has two modes of operation: op-mode and mem-mode.
 The supported configurations of scope and mode are shown in \cref{tbl:raptor_modes}.
 The mem-mode requires more intervention from the user, and in turn, provides richer information about the computation (cf.~\cref{sec:raptor_modes} for further details).

 \paragraph{Components} \tool{} consists of two main components: a compiler instrumentation pass and a supporting runtime.
-The compiler pass inserts calls into the runtime at appropriate places in the user's program.
+The compiler pass inserts calls to the runtime at appropriate places in the user's program.
 The runtime executes \flops{} in the instructed precisions and collects data for analysis.
-Their place in the compilation pipeline is shown in \cref{fig:raptor-overview}\todo{this figure is overly simplistic.}.
+The placement of the components in the compilation pipeline is shown in \cref{fig:raptor-overview}.

-\todo{Ivan note to self: elaborate on the usage a bit and maybe also include a compiler flag file-level example?} \todo{Ivan: need to make the different labels result in a reference (b) and (c). not sure how or if possible.}